ajlane/retry/README.md

 # Retry
 An utility for automatically retrying failed tasks according to a retry strategy.
 Built-in strategies include linear and exponential back-off.

-If a task fails by throwing an exception, the exception will be supressed while the task is re-executed.
+If a task fails by throwing an exception, the exception will be suppressed while the task is re-executed.
 If no more retries are permitted _all_ of the suppressed exceptions will be available via the task's `Future`.

 Tasks can be executed asynchronously by providing a `ScheduledExecutionService`.